fnalways/terminus-docs/docs/manual/tasks/profile.md

 Fine-tune your homepage's appearance by adjusting the layout style and background scheme in the appearance section.

 ## Share your homepage
-Terminus offers multiple ways to share your personal homepage:
+Olares offers multiple ways to share your personal homepage:

 * **Share via Social Platforms**: Directly share your homepage on popular social media platforms like X, Meta, and LinkedIn.
 * **Share via QR Code**: Generate a QR code for your homepage, which you can download and share.